BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 3.md

 Task 3 will basically repeat the same procedures as in Task 2, except it will use a different PWM signal.

+---
 ### 📌 Task 3.1 Configuration

-Connect back the USB to Arduino, but keep all jumpwires to Arduino disconnected.
+**Connect back the USB to Arduino, but keep all jumpwires to Arduino disconnected.**

 Re-run the Arduino code given in the Task 1.1 Pre Setup to reset all PWM pins.

 Then connect back all jumpwires to Arduino.

 Once done, continue to run Analog Discovery **Logger**.
 Click the broom symbol  to erase previous log.
-Then let it log the room temperature for 1 minute.
+Then let it log the room temperature for at least 1 minute.

 ----
-### 📌 Task 2.2 Heat and Log
+### 📌 Task 3.2 Heat and Log

 **Keep the Logger running.
 Don’t stop it.**